10 FREE Things to Do in Key West, Florida!

 Are you planning a trip to the Florida Keys and wondering if there are any free things to do in Key West?

 It’s no surprise that the Florida Keys, and Key West especially, can be pricey!
-Nestled at the southernmost tip of the U.S., this vibrant island boasts an extensive amount of exhilarating activities, some with a hefty price tag.
+Nestled at the southernmost tip of the U.S., this vibrant island boasts an extensive amount of awesome activities, some with a hefty price tag.
 But are there options for budget travelers?
 Surprisingly, yes!

 In this blog post, I’ll be sharing my top 10 free things to do in Key West.
 From exploring historic sites to lounging on beautiful beaches, I’ve got plenty of wallet-friendly options to make the most of your island getaway!